im-0/hpsahba/contrib/dkms/README.md

 After that is done, unload the old hpsa driver and insert the new one

-    sudo modprobe -r hpsa #remove the driver sudo modprobe hpsa #install the modified driver use `sudo modprobe hpsa hpsa_use_nvram_hba_flag=0` if you do not want this feature enabled
+    sudo modprobe -r hpsa
+    sudo modprobe hpsa

+Or install as follows if do not want this feature enabled

+    sudo modprobe hpsa hpsa_use_nvram_hba_flag=0